 Sometimes being busy is worn like a badge of honor and sometimes it’s said with a child-like whine.
 Regardless of how it is expressed, the belief that being busy means being productive and successful drives this relentless behavior.
 However, this belief is false.

 In Great at Work, Morten T. Hansen finds that volume and value are two different things.
 From a groundbreaking five-year study of more than 5,000 managers and employees, Hansen found that we can be productive, but contribute zero value.
-Hansen states, “The advice “start with goals” when planning an effort is wrong.
+Hansen writes: “The advice ‘start with goals’ when planning an effort is wrong.
 We need to start with value, then proceed to goals.”
 To do this, review the ways you can create value, determine where to begin your redesign work, and match passion with the purpose of what you pursue.

 Five Ways to Create Significant Value

-Value means to create output that benefits others and is done efficiently with high quality.
+Value means creating output that benefits others efficiently and with high quality.
 This outside-in view directs attention to the benefits your work brings to others.
 It differs from the traditional inside-out view that measures production through completion of goals or tasks.
 The key is not the amount of change undertaken, but the magnitude of the value created.
 Hansen’s data revealed fives ways to create significant value:

 - Less fluff: Eliminate existing activities of little value

 - More right stuff: Increase existing activities of high value